 An individual will be regarded as resident in Ireland for a particular tax year if the individual is present in Ireland: (1) for a period of at least 183 days in any one tax year; or (2) for a period of at least 280 days in any two consecutive tax years, provided that the individual is resident in Ireland for at least 31 days in each tax year.
-In determining days present in Ireland, for periods up to 31 December 2008; an individual is deemed to be present if the individual is in the country at the end of the day (midnight).
-Since 1 January 2009, an individual is deemed to be present if he/she is present in the country at any time during the day.
-Therefore, for tax years from 1 January 2009 on, any day during which the individual is present in Ireland counts in ascertaining the total number of days spent in Ireland for residence purposes.
+In determining days present in Ireland; an individual is deemed to be present if the individual is in the country at the end of the day (midnight).

 If an individual is not resident in Ireland in a particular tax year the individual may, in certain circumstances, elect to be treated as resident.